|Class Sessions||Tuesdays/Thursdays 12:30-1:45pm MCS B33|

 Many of the algorithms that we will study are implemented as part of the Forlan toolset — a collection of tools for experimenting with formal languages that I've been developing since 2001.
 Forlan is implemented as a set of Standard ML (a functional programming language) modules.
 It's used interactively.
 In fact, a Forlan session is nothing more than an SML session in which the Forlan modules are available.

 See the Forlan website for instructions for installing Forlan on personal computers.
-Forlan is also installed on the CS Department's Linux servers csa1.bu.edu, csa2.bu.edu and csa3.bu.edu, which may be accessed either remotely or from the Linux workstations in the CS Department's Computing Lab (Room 302 of 730 Commonwealth Avenue).
+Forlan is also installed on the CS Department's Linux servers csa1.bu.edu, csa2.bu.edu and csa3.bu.edu.
 When connecting to one of these servers using the secure shell (ssh) command on Linux or macOS, you must use the -Y option, so as to enable "trusted X11 forwarding".
 Otherwise, you won't be able to use JForlan.
 I.e., run one of the commands

 ssh -Y csa1.bu.edu ssh -Y csa2.bu.edu ssh -Y csa3.bu.edu